 The Living Dead

-It is part of the , , , Dead in the West, series and is a This horror is a paperback edition that was published by Night Shade Books, Sky Horse Publishing on September 1, 2008 and has 504 pages.
+It is part of the , , , Dead in the West, series and is a horror that was published by Night Shade Books, Sky Horse Publishing on September 1, 2008 and has 504 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Mad Scientist’s Guide to World Domination, The Best American Science Fiction and Fantasy 2015